top of page

 When assessing the value the fractional COO will bring to your team, consider:

-• Expertise vs. Cost: Weigh the COO's experience and potential impact against the cost.
+• Expertise vs. cost: Weigh the COO's experience and potential impact against the cost.
 An experienced COO might command higher fees but can bring significant value through growth acceleration and risk mitigation.

 • ROI consideration: Consider the return on investment.
 A good fractional COO can help streamline operations, improve efficiency, and increase revenue, outweighing their cost.